raspberrypilearning/relax-stretch/en/step_5.md

 --- /task ---

 Run the program to test it.
-Click on the two arrows to raise or reduce the number of repetitions.
+Click on the two arrows to increase or reduce the number of repetitions.

 Does `repetitions`{:class="block3variables"} stay between 1 and 5?